-Note: Students who receive multiple Workforce Education Skills and/or Workforce Education Leadership scholarships will only receive the one scholarship that benefits him/her most.
+Note: Students who receive multiple Career & Technical Education Skills and/or Career & Technical Education Leadership scholarships will only receive the one scholarship that benefits him/her most.

-Workforce Education Leadership Scholarship - This scholarship is available to students that have demonstrated leadership abilities in their high school career-technical programs.
-To receive a Workforce Education Leadership Scholarship, the student must enroll fulltime at East Central Community College the fall semester following high school graduation.
+Career & Technical Education Leadership Scholarship - This scholarship is available to students that have demonstrated leadership abilities in their high school career-technical programs.
+To receive a Career & Technical Education Leadership Scholarship, the student must enroll full-time at East Central Community College the fall semester following high school graduation.
 To be eligible for this scholarship, the student must graduate from an accredited public or private high school or an ECCC-recognized home school.
 A "graduate" is defined as an individual who has earned a regular high school diploma, occupational diploma, career-pathways diploma, or who has completed a course of study from an ECCC-recognized home school.
 The graduate must reside in one of the five counties served by ECCC (Leake, Neshoba, Newton, Scott, or Winston).
+Effective Fall 2018, students must also be enrolled in a Career & Technical Education program.
 To retain the Outstanding Student Scholarship, a student must maintain a B (3.0) average each semester.
 Any student who does not maintain a B (3.0) average is removed from the scholarship.
 The scholarship will be reinstated if the student earns a B (3.0) average the following semester.